mahozad/wavy-slider/README.md

 The library can be used in [Jetpack Compose][Jetpack Compose] and [Compose Multiplatform][Compose Multiplatform] projects like a regular Material Slider.
-Supported target platforms are Android, iOS, Desktop (JVM), and JavaScript (Kotlin/JS and Kotlin/Wasm).
+Supported target platforms are Android, iOS, Desktop (JVM), and Web (Kotlin/JS and Kotlin/Wasm).

 ## Demo